-Privacy
+Privacy Policy

-This Privacy Notice is supplied by The Broad Institute (“Broad,” “we,” “us” or “our”) and describes how Personal Data is collected and used by Broad via the Terra platform and all associated websites (including terra.bio) (”Terra”) developed by Verily, Microsoft and Broad (together with their affiliates, the “Collaborators”).
-This Privacy Notice applies only to the websites and other online properties that directly link to it, which we refer to herein as the “Services”.
+This Privacy Policy is supplied by The Broad Institute (“Broad,” “we,” “us” or “our”) and describes how Personal Data is collected and used by Broad via the Terra platform and all associated websites (including terra.bio) (“Terra”) developed by Verily, Microsoft and Broad (together with their affiliates, the “Collaborators”).
+This Privacy Policy applies only to the websites and other online properties that directly link to it, which we refer to herein as the “Services”.

-This Privacy Notice applies to Broad where Broad is the “controller” of your Personal Data, i.e., the entity that determines the purposes and means for processing such data.
+This Privacy Policy applies to Broad where Broad is the “controller” of your Personal Data, i.e., the entity that determines the purposes and means for processing such data.
 Broad may in some cases process Personal Data on behalf of users of Terra, such as where Users load Personal Data including genomics data to Terra.
-In that case, Broad is a “processor” with respect to such information, and you should refer to the user’s own privacy notices to receive additional information about their privacy practices.
+In that case, Broad is a “processor” with respect to such information, and you should refer to the User’s own privacy notices to receive additional information about their privacy practices.

+Certain capitalized terms have the meaning as defined in our Terms of Service, incorporated herein by reference.
 If you have any questions about Broad’s privacy practices, please email:

 privacy@broadinstitute.org.